tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 You can see a Python simulation script on the B-Harvest [GitHub repo](https://github.com/b-harvest/Liquidity-Module-For-the-Hub/blob/master/pseudo-batch-execution-logic/batch.py).

 ## Swap Price Calculation

+Swap execution applies a universal swap ratio for all swap requests.

 Swap price calculations are used for these cases.